Interview transcripts due 11/27/23 // Final Projects due 12/11/23

-Students must also embed a short video documentary (about 1 to 2 minutes) incorporating either audio or video clips from (or about) their oral history interviews.
+Students should also include a link to a short video documentary (about 1 to 2 minutes) incorporating either audio or video clips from (or about) their oral history interviews.

 - Consider using the free version of the online platform WeVideo, but you may also consider relying on software such as iMovie or Windows Moviemaker –but just remember that sharing those videos will require you to post them first at an online platform like YouTube.